devnull-tools/soda/README.md

 ### input (description, variable, [default_value])

 Asks the user to input a value.
 The value will be stored in the indicated variable.
-If there is a variable named as $variable, the input asking will be skipped.
+If there is a variable named as *$variable*, the input asking will be skipped.

     input "Server address" "SERVER" "localhost"